Safety and Welfare Policy statement ...........................................................................

 9. Aggression and Violence

-(a) With regards Communication; Heads of Departments and Senior Managers and designated line managers must ensure:
+(a) With regards Communication; Senior Management and the Safeguarding Lead must ensure:

 (i) All information including policies, procedures and risk assessments regarding aggression or violence is communicated to all employees and other persons possibly at risk,